-Airtherm Ltd now provide pressure testing of all types of flue and exhaust systems fully in accordance with IGEM/UP/10 Edition 4.
+Airtherm Flue Systems Limited now provide pressure testing of all types of flue, chimney and exhaust systems fully in accordance with IGEM/UP/10 Edition 4.

 The Wöhler DP 600 features a wide measuring range of the volume flow.
 Two different adapters are necessary to guaranty the specified accuracy of the volume flow measurement.

 The Wöhler DC 600 has a colour display with a diagonal of 6 cm.
 The OLED-technology allows reading the display from almost any angle of view.
 The Wöhler DP 600 is operated using four multiple function keys.

 The Wöhler DP 600 controls the tightness of exhaust ducts and chimneys.
 A menu enables the user to select between the different installation classes.
 The Wöhler DP 600 regulates automatically the pressure which is necessary to control the flue gas systems classes P, H and N and determines the leakage rate automatically.

 The seal on the flue/ exhaust gas systems is measured by inflating the line to a constant overpressure and measuring the volume flow required to maintain the overpressure.
 The following diagram shows the principle of the measurement configuration.
 The volume flow generated by means of two turbine blowers is fed into the sealed exhaust gas system by means of a hose.
 As a result of incoming air, the pressure in the exhaust system rises.
 This pressure is fed back to the measuring device via a second hose.
 The turbine blowers are regulated bycomparing the pre-set test pressure with the actual test pressure in the exhaust gas system.

 - Tightness testing with leakage rates up to 200.00 m³/h

 - Tightness testing of all chimney classes and flue gas systems